Dutch hospitals postpone chemotherapy, organ transplants due to COVID-19 surge - NewsBreak

 The number of coronavirus patients in hospital has hit levels not seen since early May, and experts have warned that hospitals will reach full capacity in little more than a week if the virus is not contained.
 Several COVID-19 patients were transferred to German hospitals this week.

-Responding to record high infection rates, the government's leading Outbreak Management Team (OMT) convened an emergency meeting Wednesday night.
-National broadcaster NOS reported on Thursday the OMT has advised the closure of restaurants, bars, and non-essential stores by 5 p.m. as part of a new package of lockdown measures, but the government was not due to make a decision until Friday. read more
+Responding to record high infection rates, the government’s leading Outbreak Management Team convened an emergency meeting Wednesday night and new lockdown measures are expected to be announced on Friday.

 Although some 85% of the adult Dutch population has been fully vaccinated against COVID-19, new cases hit a record high of 23,709 in 24 hours on Wednesday and are up almost 40% on a weekly basis.